rafpang/rafpang/README.md

 # 💫 About Me
-🔭 I’m currently working on myself (yea)
+🔭 I’m currently working on myself 😤
-🤝 I’m looking for help with finding a job (lmao)
+🤝 I’m looking for help with finding a job 😭
-💬 Ask me about organic chemistry (poggers)
+💬 Ask me about organic chemistry 🧪

 # 💫 Work Experience